EuanPyle/relion4_tomo_robot/README.md

 If you use Dynamo to pick particles, you can convert the Dynamo table to a coordinates star file using [this package](https://github.com/EuanPyle/dynamo2relion).

-Please note, the latter stages of this workflow (i.e. generate_tilt_order/run_CTFFIND/generate_tomo_descr) are optimised for data collected on a Krios.
-If your data was not collected in this manner, you may have to adjust a few of the scripts yourself so that it outputs the correct parameters.

 #### Installation
 #### Requirements
 - Dynamo (1.1.478 or later) activated in MATLAB